 - Constrain timer, controls (i.e. images) with functions – this method is the most powerful, interactable and flexible but also the one that needs some knowledge about animations, programming and platform specifics (like functions in PowerApps) for which you want to create an animation.

-In this blog post I want to focus only on the last of above list.
+In this blog post, I want to focus only on the last of the above list.

 Briefly about animation